eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

     state[u] = “processed”
 ```

-The following BFS implementation uses two arrays (`processed` and `discovered`) to store info about the state of a vertex (initially set to `false`).
+The following BFS implementation uses two arrays (`processed` and `discovered`) to store information about the state of a vertex (initially set to `false`).
 As well as a `parent` array used to store the parent of a vertex:

 ```c
 bool processed[MAXV+1];